-- as one of the benefits of their home or car insurance.
+- as a benefit of their home or car insurance.
 Guarantors can check their policy documents to see if this applies to them.
 Many insurance policies provide access to free legal advice about the law in England and Wales, for example, via a telephone helpline.

-- as one of the benefits of trades union membership.
-If your guarantor is a member of a trades union, they can contact their union to find out what legal advice may be available.
+- as a benefit of trade union membership.
+If your guarantor is a member of a trade union, they can contact their union to find out what legal advice may be available.

 - from their local advice centre or Law Centre.
 See Advcenow’s Help Directory for more information about where to go for legal advice.

-If you rent a property jointly, for example, with friends or fellow students, you are likely to be jointly liable for the rent for the whole of the property - not just your individual share.
+If you rent a property jointly, for example, with friends or fellow students, or even people you don't know, you are likely to be jointly liable for the rent for the whole of the property - not just your individual share.
 If this is the case, the landlord will probably require your guarantor to guarantee all the rent for the whole property, not just your share.

 So, for example, suppose you have paid your share of the rent but one of your co-tenants fails to pay theirs, you and/or your guarantor could end up being liable to pay their share for them.
 Many guarantors are unaware of this and this is why it’s important that your guarantor reads and understands both the tenancy agreement and the guarantee before they agree to act as a guarantor.